New and used

 new Ty collectibles from Fabric Friends and Dolls for years and the service is consistently outstanding.
 They always manage to keep their prices

 competitive and shipping charges reasonable.
 Fabric Friends and Dolls goes "above and beyond" to accommodate Ty collectors.

 - There are several authorized Ty retailers in our town (Fayetteville).
 We sometimes purchase

 from them if we need a Ty collectible quickly for a gift or photograph; or when

-a store similar to Walgreens stocks an exclusive new Ty collectible not
+a store similar to Justice or Claire's stocks an exclusive new Ty collectible not

 available from our preferred retailer.
 Ty products are showing up in numerous

 local stores like Justice, Hallmark, Cracker Barrel, Walgreens,